Mohammad Hossein Mahdavian: Career

 He graduated from Soore University with a Bachelor of Film and Television in Directing and a master's degree in production from the Iran Broadcasting University.

-Mahdavian received critical acclaim for making the film Standing in the Dust, he won the Crystal Simorgh for Best Film and received an nomination for Crystal Simorgh for Best Director in 2016 at the 34th Fajr Film Festival.
+Mahdavian received critical acclaim for making the film Standing in the Dust, he won the Crystal Simorgh for Best Film and received a nomination for Crystal Simorgh for Best Director in 2016 at the 34th Fajr Film Festival.

 in 2017 he won the Crystal Simorgh for Best Film and the Crystal Simorgh for Audience Choice of Best Film for Midday Adventures.
 When he received this award (Crystal Simorgh for Audience Choice of Best Film), he called it the most important award of the festival.

 He won the Crystal Simorgh for Best Director at the 38th Fajr Film Festival for making the film Walnut Tree.
 This film is about war it is about the ugliness of war the consequences of unconvee weapons.

-childhood and adolescence
+Early life

 Mohammad Hossein Mahdovian was fascinated by the moving picture since his childhood.
 He was one of those children who, instead of playing in the street, always sat in front of the TV and watched even the most outlandish programs.
 He decided to enter the cinema for the first time when he was ten years old, and of course, as a child, he wanted to become an actor.

 Cinema had captured his heart, and besides watching television constantly, at the age of thirteen, Mahdovian recorded a picture for the first time with his uncle's home camera and gave his cousins a mise-en-scène in front of the camera.
 In this regard, he wrote his first screenplay in high school.

 Unlike his father, his uncle was interested in cinema, and his small age difference with Mahdovian made cinema more serious for Mohammad Hossein.
 Uncle and niece used to go to all their cinemas together in those days.
 He not only took Mahdovian to the cinema for the first time, but also gave him the first book of his childhood.
 "I don't remember anything specific about the first movies I saw in the cinema, but I'm sure that things from those years have influenced me, and sometimes the images that remain in my mind, surprise me."